otoolep/stormkafkamon/README.md

 stormkafkamon
 =============

-Dumps state of [Apache Storm](http://storm.apache.org/) [Kafka](http://kafka.apache.org/) consumer spouts, showing how far behind each is behind, relative to the Kafka partition it is consuming.
+stormkafkamon dumps the state of [Apache Storm](http://storm.apache.org/) [Kafka](http://kafka.apache.org/) consumer spouts, showing how far behind each is behind, relative to the Kafka partition it is consuming.
 Once running it presents output like so:
 ```
 monitor.py --zserver zookeeper0 --topology  NoBoltsTopology --spoutroot testroot --friendly
 +--------+-------+-----------+----------+-------------+--------+------------------------+-------------+----------+